nikbearbrown/Kaggle/Competitions/PANOSE/PANOSE5_Contrast/README.md

 <img src='https://github.com/nikbearbrown/Kaggle/blob/main/Art/PANOSE_5_Contrast_B.png?raw=true' />

-If a and b are the maximum widths (calculated perpendicularly to the stroke's "midline") and c and d are the minimum widths, then the contrast κ is equal to .
+If a and b are the maximum widths (calculated perpendicularly to the stroke's "midline") and c and d are the minimum widths, then the contrast κ is equal to κ = min(c,d)/max(a,b).

 The continuous parameter's values are grouped into classes according to the thresholds below: